Exchange and study-abroad courses for external students to study at the Academy

 You are welcome to indicate a preference for studying with a particular professor at the Academy, but the final decision about allocating students to professors is made by your Head of Department at the Academy during the summer vacation.
 It might not be possible for you to study with the professor you have requested.

-If you do not hold an EU, EEA or Swiss passport, you will need to apply for a Tier 4 General Student visa (see www.ram.ac.uk/immigration-advice) and we will require a suitable IELTS or PTE Academic language test result (www.ram.ac.uk/english-language-requirements).
+If you do not hold a UK passport, you will need to apply for a Student Visa (see www.ram.ac.uk/immigration-advice) and we will require a suitable language test result (www.ram.ac.uk/english-language-requirements).

-If your study placement is less than six months in length, you can apply for a Short Term Student Visa instead, but this visa cannot be extended.
-Work is not permitted under this visa – this ban includes external performances and being self-employed (for example, private teaching or composition commissions).
+If your study placement is less than six months in length, you can apply for a Short Term Student Visa instead, as part of the Standard Visitor visa, but this visa cannot be extended. and work is not permitted under this visa – this ban includes external performances and being self-employed (for example, private teaching or composition commissions).

 Short Term Student: Visa Nationals